yudanta/video-conversion-api/Readme.md

 The simple testing script are available on ```app/tests``` directory, to make it simple we only utilize unittest python module for testing script dependency.

 ## Online demo
-online demo maybe available for this project...
+online demo available for this project, the demo can be accessed at this url: http://accravideoapi.herokuapp.com/api/v.0.1/doc/

+ps. since it's a free package of heroku so the access may a bit slow hehe... hehe...